 An employee has to have worked for your business for two years to be eligible to submit a claim to an employment tribunal for unfair dismissal.

 There is a marked difference between misconduct and gross misconduct.
 Misconduct refers to behaviour that’s unacceptable in your workplace.
-Gross misconduct, as we’ve covered, refers to instances that cause discernible damage to the business.
+Gross misconduct, as we’ve covered, refers to instances that cause discernible damage (or potentially could do damage) to the business.

 Examples of misconduct include: